America’s Safest States Named in New Report

 0:00

 Vermont ranked first for financial safety, second for workplace safety, and sixth for personal and residential safety.
-Almost 77 percent of people in Vermont believe they live in safe neighborhoods, the second-highest percentage in the country.
+Almost 77 percent of people in Vermont said they believe they live in safe neighborhoods, the second-highest percentage in the country.
 The state also has the seventh most neighborhood watch groups per capita, which can help alert law enforcement of any crime or suspicious activity.

 In terms of violent crimes, Vermont has the seventh fewest murders and manslaughters and the 13th fewest aggravated assaults.
-“Vermont also has the second fewest identity theft complaints per capita,” added Lupo.

-Another perk is that Vermont has one of the lowest unemployment rates in the country, at 2.1 percent, along with one of the best job-growth rates.
-“To top things off, Vermont has safe roads, with the seventh best road quality in the U.S., and also the seventh fewest pedestrian fatalities per capita,” said Lupo.
+“To top things off, Vermont has safe roads, with the seventh best road quality in the U.S., and also the seventh fewest pedestrian fatalities per capita,” Lupo said.

-Hawaii, Connecticut, Minnesota, Rhode Island, and Wyoming completed the Top 10 safest locations in the country.
+Hawaii, Connecticut, Minnesota, Rhode Island, and Wyoming completed the top 10 safest locations in the country.

 “For example, while Florida, Tennessee, and North Carolina have traditionally been very desirable locations to relocate and live in, the possibility of hurricanes, floods, landslides and other extreme weather conditions are now major factors,” he said.
 “Additionally, once a potential house or apartment is identified, I also recommend a conversation with a local police officer.
 No one knows the true character of a neighborhood better.”

-Utah was the only Western state to be named to the Top 5 list, with workplace safety garnering the top spot in the country.
+Utah was the only Western state to be named to the top five, with its workplace safety garnering the top spot in the country.
 Adam Kirkham, president of the Utah Association of Realtors, told The Epoch Times that he’s not surprised to see his state receive such a high ranking.
-“We’ve experienced a high level of migration from other areas of the country, including the Northeast, Chicago and California,” he said.

-Kirkham noted that homeowners and renters coming to Utah are seeking more affordable housing, shorter commute times, greater access to outdoor recreation, and a better life balance.
 “Even Salt Lake City is not as dense as other American cities, and you can find a number of ski resorts as well as lakes just 30 minutes from the airport,” he said.

-Politics may also be playing a role in coaxing people to relocate to the state.
 “Both our state and local governments place a lot of importance on police involvement, and I think there’s generally more of respect for police here.
 We didn’t experience any of those ‘defund the police’ riots like other major cities did,” he said.

 Mary Prenon